Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 - Build the model via a few inputs
 - Choose preferred execution mode

+**How it works:** All the available options for the CNN that can be selected are hard coded.
+To pass the selected information on from the GUI or the command line the selected options are collectively stored in a dictionary.
+The dictionary is then solely processed by if and else statements to create the final model with all the selected parameters.

 ## Prerequisites
 Make sure you have [Anaconda](https://docs.anaconda.com/anaconda/install/) installed.
 - Windows:
     - Install the windows version of Anaconda [here](https://docs.anaconda.com/anaconda/install/windows/)
-    - Make sure you add conda to PATH (or you can't use conda commands from CMD)
+    - Make sure you add conda to PATH (or you can't use conda commands from CMD.
+In this case you have to use "Anaconda Prompt" instead)
 - Mac: Install the MacOS version of Anaconda [here](https://docs.anaconda.com/anaconda/install/mac-os/)
 - Linux: Install the Linux version of Anaconda [here](https://docs.anaconda.com/anaconda/install/linux/)